smford/eeh-esp32-rfid/README.md

 ## Done
 - Add syslogs for web stuff
 - Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability
+- Make variable str in line 193 have a better name